falcon-candidate/backend-challenge/README.md

 __Note on Format__

 The content field must be characters (lower or upper case) and at most 100 characters long.
+The size restriction is to simplify storing queries as well as ensure that the processing time does not increase too much.
+Handling arbitrary length queries is future work (I've added it as an issue on GitHub).

-The timestamp field must adhere to "yyyy-MM-dd HH:mm:ssXXXX" pattern (don't forget to include exactly four digits for the offset).
+The timestamp field must adhere to the "yyyy-MM-dd HH:mm:ssXXXX" pattern (don't forget to include exactly four digits for the offset).

 A valid query must include both the content and the timestamp properties.

+Any JSON properties other than `content` and `timestamp` are simply ignored.

 Any invalid query will be rejected.